 There are a variety of scholarships available through Metalworks Institute and in association with Metalworks Institute.
 Please find the scholarship information and applications below:

-Canada’s Walk of Fame Emerging Artist / Metalworks Institute Scholarship
+Canada’s Walk of Fame Emerging Musician / Metalworks Institute Scholarship

-The Canada’s Walk of Fame Emerging Artist/Metalworks Institute Scholarship provides a selected
+The Canada’s Walk of Fame Emerging Musician/Metalworks Institute Scholarship provides a selected

-recipient with a $10,000.00 tuition scholarship for the Music Business program at
+recipient with a $10,000.00 tuition scholarship for any full-time diploma program or on-line certificate course bundle at